The Encyclopedia of American Songs and Musicals

 On January 12, Harrie Caraway is the first woman to make her debut in the Senate.
 She replaces off the cuff her husband recently died under the principle that a widow can if necessary take the place of her husband.
 But the story does not stop there.
 A few months later, she surprises all her political competitors in Arkansas by winning the Senate election.

 On the eve of the presidential election, it is time for Herbert Hoover to take sock of his action at the White House.
 He often said he hated the job but he seeks however a second term, persuaded to be the only one able to make the Republicans win.
 He invests heavily in the campaign, hoping to offset his unpopularity.
-But it has something definitive.
+But this one has something definitive.
 Admittedly, everything seems to gang up on him, even the weather.
 Indeed, since the onset of the Great Depression, the Mid-western states are facing an unprecedented drought.
 The plains of Oklahoma, in particular, have become almost sterile due to frequent dust bowls and the wrath of despair rumbles among farmers.

 They are also veterans of World War I, come to camp out in Washington D.C. to claim the bonus they were promised and that they still wait in vain.
 Unable to pay them, Hoover appoints the army to disperse the protest.
 The case makes even more noise than convinced to face communists, general McArthur who commands the troops does not hesitate to use the hard way.
 In the midst of elections, the incident can only serve the interests of the Democrats whose candidate Frankin D. Roosevelt has said of Hoover : “ there is nothing inside the man but jelly ".
 His campaign turns apparently to martyrdom.
 Resentment is such that his public appearances are systematically subjects to insults and threats; the crowd throws rotten-eggs to his face and a man is even arrested close to him with explosives.

-Hoover is finally defeated in November and Franklin D. Roosevelt becomes the 32nd president of the United States.
+Hoover is insurprisingly defeated in November and Franklin D. Roosevelt becomes the 32nd president of the United States.
 It is a hard pill to swallow for the ousted president who will deem himself erroneously misunderstood.

 At the same time, CBS starts on radio the first science fiction series Buck Rogers in the 25th century inspired by the comic strip hero.